NTU-FRELab/fish-flow/README.md

 4. **Funding sources that supported the collection of the data:** Ocean Conservation Administration of Taiwan, Ministry of Science and Technology of Taiwan

 5. **Recommended citation for this dataset:** Liu CHE, Ribas-Deulofeu L, Wu MHM, Chang YJ, Denis V (Forthcoming 2025).
 Data from: Contrasting energy flow associated with tropical and subtropical reef fish assemblages [Dataset].
 Dryad. https://doi.org/10.5061/dryad.bvq83bkk5

+[Dataset is available in [Dryad](https://doi.org/10.5061/dryad.bvq83bkk5).
+The data set and the R script are also available through the GitHub repository https://github.com/NTU-FRELab/fish-flow.git in order to replicate our analyses]

 ***